 use tourdc10 promo code at check out

-Washington, DC’s rich food scene has every kind of ethnic cuisine and options to suit every budget.
+You’d expect a thriving, well-heeled metropolitan area like the District to have an equally thriving food scene – and it does!
+Washington DC’s rich food scene has every kind of ethnic cuisine and options to suit every budget.
 Adams Morgan is a great place to sample international fare (think Ethiopian, Lebanese, Nepalese, and Afghani, for example).

 If you’re not sure where to start, check out this list of great things to eat in D.C.
 There are iconic local favorites, swanky bistros, and even world-class restaurants to try.